Has the Chinese government shown a track record of sustainability?

 She holds a degree in BSc. in Economics with honours from the University of Warwick, UK.
 She has also attended various professional courses by the International Monetary Fund and the Bank of Korea at Washington D.C., Singapore and South Korea.
 She is fluent in Malay, speaks several Chinese dialects and knows basic Korean.

-Venus is Programme Associate at GIFT.
-Prior to joining GIFT, she worked at the United Nations, USL Technology and the Chinese University of Hong Kong.
-She has experience in climate change and sustainability planning, stakeholder engagement and community outreach.
+Prior to joining GIFT, she worked at the United Nations, the Chinese University of Hong Kong, and a boutique sustainability consulting firm.
+She was involved in projects ranging from climate change and sustainability planning, public policy research and analysis, to stakeholder engagement, and community outreach.
 She graduated from Cornell University with a Bachelor of Science in Urban and Regional Studies, with an additional concentration in Inequality Studies.
-She is fluent in English and Hindi, proficient in Spanish, and conversant in Cantonese.
+She is fluent in English and Hindi.

-Karim has lived in Asia for over 20 years.
-Prior to GIFT, he was a partner in a successful Shanghai-based food and beverage company which today operates almost 50 restaurants across a dozen major Chinese cities.
-Karim has an MBA from Cheung Kong Graduate School of Business in China, and is pursuing a Masters in Teaching Mindfulness Based Courses at Bangor University in the UK.
+Prior to GIFT, Karim was a partner in a Shanghai-based food and beverage company which opened 50 stores across a dozen Chinese cities.
+Karim has an MBA from the Cheung Kong Graduate School of Business in Beijing, and is pursuing a Masters in Teaching Mindfulness Based Courses at Bangor University in the UK.

 In addition to leading GIFT’s dynamic team and business, since 2008, Eric has facilitated more than 50 experiential leadership programmes in fifteen countries.
 He is well versed in introducing new ideas on governance, business and sustainability and coaching participants to think critically about their role as leaders.
 Before joining GIFT, Eric spent several years managing multi-stakeholder partnerships between global brands and civil society groups in the United States and China.
 He writes and speaks regularly on topics related to leadership development and the changing role of business in society.
 Eric is an alumnus of Stanford University and holds a Masters from Hong Kong University.